UKRSE/UKRSE.github.io/README.md

 UKRSE.github.io
 ===============

+**This is the old UK RSE website source and no longer generates the pages at http://www.rse.ac.uk/**

+The new site uses Wordpress.
+To suggest changes or add jobs, events, RSE group entries etc, please contact info@rse.ac.uk
-This page is built using [Jekyll](http://jekyllrb.com/) and [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers)

-It is published using [Github Pages](http://pages.github.com/) at http://www.rse.ac.uk/
+This page is built using [Jekyll](http://jekyllrb.com/) and [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) and published using [Github Pages](http://pages.github.com/)

 See [_layouts/default.html](_layouts/default.html) for the layout and [stylesheets/stylesheet.css](stylesheets/stylesheet.css) for the styles.